 Born in Barcelona, he was awarded a degree in Piano at Escola Superior de Musica de Catalunya before moving to Glasgow to study Composition at the Royal Conservatoire of Scotland.
 Marcos continued his studies at the Royal College of Music (London) gaining a Masters degree in Composition.
-He lives in London and Barcelona, where he teaches Theory & Composition at the Trinity Music Academy and piano at the Haberdashers’ Askes’ College.
+He lived in London, where he founded the Theory & Composition course at the Trinity Music Academy and is currently teaching at the Conservatoire of Barcelona, where he lives.
 He is a Fellow of the Royal Society of Arts.

 His many international awards include: Societe Royale d’Harmonie (Belgium); Concurso de Composicion Fundacion Autor (Spain) and The Prize Patrond’s Fund (UK).
 His works have been programmed by The Asturias Symphony Orchestra, The Symphony Orchestra of Barcelona, The Madrid Symphony Orchestra, The Sydney Contemporary Orchestra, The National Orchestra of Malta, The Britten Sinfonia, The MCM Ensemble (Italy) and Cre.Art Ensemble, (New York).

 Following the success of his first Opera ‘Noctum’, he collaborated with author and librettist David Almond to produce his second opera ‘Miracle!’.
 Scoring both plots inspired him to developed the music further into the creation of Piano Underscore.

 As well as performing for The English National Ballet, The Michael Clark Dance company amongst many others, Marcos has also produced soundtracks for films such as “Tuck me In” by Ignacio F. Rodó.